 The Chair reminds current committee chairs that their sections of the Council Annual Report are due by October 15.
 Time to begin working on them.

-The Chair, with Council approval, makes conference attendee recommendations for Fall NCSAB conference.
+The Chair, with Council approval, makes conference attendee recommendations for Fall CSAVR/NCSAB conference.

 July 2024